preloader

 Traditional classroom settings offer their own unique advantages, such as face-to-face interaction with a Dutch teacher.

-• Immersive environment: Practice Dutch with classmates during breaks
+• Immersive environment – words that look similar but have different meanings:: Practice Dutch with classmates during breaks

 • UvA Talen: Affiliated with the University of Amsterdam, offers Dutch courses at all levels.